-Have you appointed a food safety supervisor?
-Completed, at a minimum, free online, I'M ALERT food safety training.
+REQUIREMENT NO (complete It is recommended that you use this checklist to assist in complying with ACT Health requirements.
+YES before operating stall) Have you appointed a food safety supervisor?
+Completed, at a minimum, free online, DoFoodSafely or I'M ALERT food safety training.
 Is your Food Business Registration Certificate on display to the public?
 Have you provided adequate hand washing facilities complete with a minimum 20L capacity container with a tap attached, liquid soap and single use towel?
-Do you have a food grade digital probe thermometer accurate to +/- 1°C?
+Do you have a food grade digital probe thermometer accurate to +/- 1 OC?
 Do you have an appropriate floor covering?
 Are all benches and table tops able to be easily cleaned (made of appropriate material)?
 Is all food being prepared onsite or in a commercial (registered) kitchen?
-If a registered kitchen, do you have a copy of their Food Business Registration Certificate?
-Have you supplied appropriate equipment to cook, store and display food? (no cooking equipment on the floor) Is all food being prepared/cooked under cover and protected from contamination?
+If registered, do you have a copy of their Food Business Registration Certificate ?
+Have you supplied appropriate equipment to cook, store and display food? (no cooking equipment on the floor) Is all food being prepared and cooked undercover and protected from contamination?
 Is all stored food protected from contamination, in suitable containers with tight fitting lids?
 Is all food on display protected from contamination (sneeze guards, lids, plastic wrap)?
-Are all barbeques and saucepans set back from customers to prevent contamination of food?
+Are all barbeques and saucepans set back from customers to prevent contaminations of food?
 Do you have appropriate temperature control in place i.e. hot foods stored at 60°C or above and cold foods stored 5°C or below (Bain Maries, cool rooms, eskies)?
-Do all food handlers (staff/volunteers) have appropriate skills and knowledge in food safety (temperature control, regular hand washing and prevention of contamination)?
+Do all food handlers (staff) have appropriate skills and knowledge in food safety (temperature control, regular hand washing and prevention of contamination)?
 Are all food handlers aware of their health and hygiene responsibilities (hair tied back, no jewellery, gloves over water proof wound dressing)?
 Have you allocated a personal items storage area?
 Do you have a suitable garbage bin?
 If washing equipment onsite - do you have a facility to heat water?

-Public Health Officers may inspect your stall at any time during the festival and you will be asked to rectify any non-compliance.
+Public Health Officers may inspect your stall at anytime during the event and you will be asked to rectify any non-compliance.